-Eye witnesses can be a key part of any trial and this is evidence which is based on the memory of individuals who may have been in a high state of fear and anxiety at the time of the event in question.
+Eyewitnesses can be a key part of any trial and this is evidence that is based on the memory of individuals who may have been in a high state of fear and anxiety at the time of the event in question.

 After an increase in cases where eyewitness testimony was called into question and innocent people were being sent to jail, the 1976 Devlin Report was published in the UK with a recommendation that no individual should be convicted based on eyewitness testimony alone.
 A recommendation that while makes sense has not been made into law.

-Furthermore, the Turnbull Guidelines in 1977 were introduced by a judge who recognised the danger of eyewitness evidence for miscarriages of justice.
-These meant that judges need to advise juries of caution regarding such testimony, however when juries listen to a witness stating they saw the person commit the crime and they are sitting in the courtroom, they are more than likely to believe them, particularly if they appear credible.
+Furthermore, the Turnbull Guidelines in 1977 were introduced by a judge who recognized the danger of eyewitness evidence for miscarriages of justice.
+These new guidelines meant that judges need to advise juries of caution regarding such testimony, however, when juries listen to a witness stating they saw the person commit the crime and they are sitting in the courtroom, they are more than likely to believe them, particularly if they appear credible.

 Expert and Forensic Evidence

 Although provided by experts in the field in question, personal opinion and interpretation, incorrect scientific basis and exaggerated narrative are all possibilities in this kind of evidence.
-While developments within modern forensics science has gone a long way to help solve crimes and cold cases, within forensic evidence, a common perception is that it is exact and cannot be wrong.
-However, human error, incorrect science and contamination of evidence can always happen and evidence cannot be taken as absolute in every case.
+While developments in modern forensic science have gone a long way to help solve crimes and cold cases, within forensic evidence, a common perception is that it is exact and cannot be wrong.
+However, human error, incorrect science, and contamination of evidence can always happen and evidence cannot be taken as absolute in every case.

 Pressure from authorities and the public to solve a case can result in such actions.
-Some may be genuine mistakes, however some cases may be conscious attempts to manipulate a case in favour of a desired outcome.
-There is of course also the strength of a defence council to consider.
-Everybody should be entitled to a fair, impartial and adequately represented trial but, the strength of a defence in a criminal court can only be as good as the defence council presenting it.
+Some may be genuine mistakes, however, some cases may be conscious attempts to manipulate a case in favor of the desired outcome.
+There is of course also the strength of a defense counsel to consider.
+Everybody should be entitled to a fair, impartial, and adequately represented trial but, the strength of a defense in a criminal court can only be as good as the defense council presenting it.